Biden played 'sheriff' on '09 aid, now salesman on COVID law

 Economic forecasts also project a robust recovery by year’s end, and Biden should be able to point to concrete job growth, making it an easier victory to sell than the one in 2009.

-Jennifer Palmieri, former communications director in the Obama White House said Obama had to make the case that “things are still bad but would be worse than they are if we had not passed this.”
-Biden, in contrast, she said is able to tell Americans “there are signs of life and hope and growth.”
+Jennifer Palmieri, former communications director in the Obama White House, said Obama had to make the case that “things are still bad but would be worse than they are if we had not passed this.”
+In contrast, she said, Biden is able to tell Americans “there are signs of life and hope and growth.”

 She added: “The White House should feel empowered: The message to be drawn from the COVID bill is that Republicans in D.C. are out of touch with the rest of the country.
 Time to step on the gas.”